-The South Shore Regional Library Board operates public libraries in communities throughout Lunenburg County and Queens County Nova Scotia.
-The Library is registered as a charity with CRA under the income tax act and as a not-for-profit organization under the Societies Act of Nova Scotia.
+The South Shore Regional Library Board operates South Shore Public Libraries in communities throughout Lunenburg County and Queens County Nova Scotia.
+The Library is registered as a charity with CRA under the Income Tax Act and as a not-for-profit organization under the Societies Act of Nova Scotia.